Oct. 8 - Even as Israeli Prime Minister Ehud Barak repeated his ultimatum

 Warning to Syria

-At the Lebanese border, the worst violence since Israel ended its 22-year
+the Lebanese border, the worst violence since Israel ended its 22-year

 occupation of south Lebanon in May followed the killing by Israeli

-soldiers of three Palestinians protesting inside Lebanon against the
+of three Palestinians protesting inside Lebanon against the

-deaths of their brethren in earlier clashes.
+brethren in earlier clashes.

-Barak warned Lebanon and its political mentor Syria that Israel would
+Barak warned Lebanon and its political

-"take decisive action in order to ensure the safety of Israel's northern
+"take decisive action in order to ensure

 towns."

-Syria told the United Nations and United States that Hezbollah's
+United Nations and United States that Hezbollah's

 attacks were legitimate.